Perpetual Peace: A Philosophical Sketch: Summary

+Finally, Kant adds two supplements and an "Appendix" with two appendices:

-Kant's essay in some ways resemble modern democratic peace theory.
+Kant's essay in some ways resembles modern democratic peace theory.
 He speaks of republican, Republikanisch (not democratic) states, which he defines to have representative governments, in which the legislature is separated from the executive.
 Kant claims that the republics will be at peace with each other, as they will tend towards pacifism more so than other forms of government.
 The essay does not treat republican governments as sufficient by themselves to produce peace: universal hospitality (ius cosmopoliticum) and a federation of free states are necessary to consciously enact his six-point program.

-Kant also specifies the rights universal hospitality affords strangers: to visit a foreign land under the presumption that they will be treated without hostility if presenting without malintent—as well as its limitations:"the nation may send [the visitor] away again, if this can be done without causing his death" and that it is "not a right to be treated as a guest to which the stranger can lay claim" —these rights being necessary to accomplish the ultimate goal of intercommunication and peaceful relations between nations.
+Kant also specifies the rights universal hospitality affords strangers: to visit a foreign land under the presumption that they will be treated without hostility if presenting without malintent—as well as its limitations: "the nation may send [the visitor] away again, if this can be done without causing his death" and that it is "not a right to be treated as a guest to which the stranger can lay claim" —these rights being necessary to accomplish the ultimate goal of intercommunication and peaceful relations between nations.

 Kant argued against a world government, arguing it would be prone to tyranny.
 The preferable solution to anarchy in the international system was to create a league of independent republican states.